Sandman13sq/DmrVBM-blender-to-gms2/README.md

 * The VBM export panel can be found in the `Properties` > `Scene`
      * If nothing shows up try `Edit` > `Preferences` > `Interface` > `Display` > Enable `Developer Extras`

-## Game Maker Studio 2 Installation
+## GameMaker Installation
-* With a GMS2 project open, go to `Tools` > `Import Local Package`
+* With a GameMaker project open, go to `Tools` > `Import Local Package`
 * Navigate to the `DmrVBM_GameMaker.yymps` file.
 Select the file and click `Open`
 * Choose *scr_dmrvbm* to import into the project
-* NOTE: To avoid conflicts when upgrading to v1.3, remove existing v1.2 scripts before importing.
+* NOTE: To avoid conflicts when upgrading to v1.4, remove existing DmrVBM scripts before importing.
-* NOTE again: v1.3 is NOT backwards compatible with v1.2 models or below.
+* NOTE again: v1.4 is NOT backwards compatible with v1.3 models or below.
 Old models will have to be re-exported.

+# FEATURES
-### Supported Attributes
+### Blender Addon
+- Mesh exports
+	- Design vertex format attributes to export model with.
 		- Position - Location of vertex.
 		- UV - Texture coordinate per loop.
 		- Normal - Surface orientation of vertex
 		- Tangent - Vector perpendicular to the normal.
 		- Bitangent - Cross product of normal and tangent.
 		- Color - Vertex colors as floats.
-- Color Bytes - Vertex colors as 4 bytes
 		- Bone Indices - Index of bone from deform vertex groups.
-- Bone Index Bytes - Above as 4 bytes
 		- Weights - Weight from deform vertex groups.
-- Weight Bytes - Above as 4 bytes
 		- Group Value - Vertex weight value from named vertex group.
-- Group Byte - Above as 1 byte.
 		- Padding - A constant value for all vertices
-- Padding Bytes - Above as X bytes
+	- Pack textures from materials into files.
+	- Override materials on export.
+- Skeleton exports
+	- Choose to export deform only bones
+	- Mask out bones for export to reduce bone count
+- Animation exports
+	- Mask out bones to export curves for
+- Queues
+	- Design a custom export queue with specific object order.
+	- Exports can be repeated in a single click with the Star button.
+-

+### Game Maker Package
+-

+All attributes can be set to export as floats or bytes.
-Game Maker's native format is [Position, Color Bytes, UV]
+Game Maker's native format is [Position, Color (Bytes), UV]

 -----------------------------------------------------------------------------------------------